-The Composting Research Group (GICOM) from the Department of Chemical Engineering at Universitat Autònoma de Barcelona, was created in 2000 with a clear objective: the study of the composting process as a sustainable technology for the biological treatment of organic waste.
+The Composting Research Group (GICOM) from the Department of Chemical, Biological and Environemntal Engineering at Universitat Autònoma de Barcelona, was created in 2000 with a clear objective: the study of the composting process as a sustainable technology for the biological treatment of organic waste.
 GICOM research activity has been foccused on the study of the compostability of diferent wastes (municipal and industrial wastes) and on the improvement of the composting process.
 The use of advanced control systems to maximize the biological activity is an example of the strategies developed.

 Two aspects of the composting process can be considered as the main GICOM areas of expertise: the study of the stability of organic wastes and the determination of the environmental impacts of the treatment process.
 Stability studies are based on the determination of respirometric indices, which are of great interest at present to define the performance of waste treatment plants (MBT plants, composting plants, anaerobic digestion plants, etc.).
 These indices are also applied to define stability limits for organic materials deposited in landfills or for the compost used as soil amendment.
 The study of the environmental impacts associated to the biological treatment of organic waste, is of great interest to be taken into consideration in the waste management and treatment strategies and plans.